What Is the SAT? The Complete Guide for 2026

 • Penn State University = 1265

-• Boston University =1420
+• Boston University = 1420

-• Cornal University = 1480
+• Cornell University = 1480

-What is an Average SAT Score?
+What Is an Average SAT Score?

 The average SAT score is 1050 to 1060.
-These scores are of the students who are given the AT exams.
+These scores are of the students who are given the SAT exams.
 If you have a high score above this, you also get a good ranking.

 Eligibility Criteria for the SAT Exam

 For the SAT score, there is no age limit.
 However, the students usually take this test after intermediate exams.
 You can also take the SAT exam after matriculation.
-Everstudentry from a student eligible for this test who has completed the matriculation and intermediate.
+Every student from a student eligible for this test who has completed the matriculation and intermediate.
 You can also attempt the SAT exam every year if you are unsuccessful in one year; there is no limit.

 sat test eligibility criteria